Menu of ward

 10. Know the stiffness of nature

-• Toxic plants, vipers, hornets, etc. cannot be eliminated.
-Let's protect ourselves.
+• Toxic plants, vipers and hornets cannot be excluded.
+Let's protect yourself.

 Yokohama Nature Observation Handbook